 You only need to lose 3-4% of body fluid for the signs and symptoms of dehydration to occur.

 The most reliable way to check whether you’re drinking enough is to look at the colour of your urine.
 It should be pale yellow or light straw colour.
 If it’s dark or strong-smelling, you’re dehydrated.
 (This doesn’t apply to your first wee of the morning, when you’ve been without a drink for some hours.)

 Dehydration can affect anyone, and it isn’t simply a matter of not drinking enough.
 Older people tend to be more at risk because they have a reduced thirst response, which means they just don’t feel as thirsty as they did when they were younger.
 Some medications too - notably diuretics - can deplete the body's fluid levels as well as fever and excessive sweating.

 Young children and people with chronic illnesses are also at increased risk.
 Sudden and severe diarrhoea, especially if accompanied by vomiting, a high fever and excessive sweating, can cause dehydration, as can uncontrolled or undiagnosed diabetes.
 Certain medicines, including some blood pressure medications, diuretics and antihistamines can also make you dehydrated.

-If you are mildly dehydrated, you should be able to replenish your body’s fluid balance just by drinking more.
+If you are mildly dehydrated drinking more should do the trick.
 However, if you – or anyone else – suffers more severe symptoms of dehydration, such as being very thirsty, not urinating for eight hours, having visibly dried-up skin, or being dizzy and confused, you need to get medical help immediately.

 In older people especially, confusion caused by lack of fluids can be mistaken for more serious – and possibly permanent – mental decline, so it’s important to keep an eye on how much older friends and relatives are drinking.